BobHasNoSoul/JFTool/README.md

 - Download the jtfool.zip (it has the tool.sh and the images folder with placeholder images already in it).
 - Extract the file to your machine with the jellyfin install on it.
+- Edit the images inside the images folder with your favorite image editor and replace them with your own images with the same dimensions (or go wild and change the dimensions.. but if you do your mileage may vary).
 - Stop jellyfin from running `sudo service jellyfin stop`
 - run `./tool.sh`
 - select your options you want to apply from the numbered menu